Tanishq-Singla7/Sampling_102003205/README.md

 ## The best accuracy achieved is 0.984716 with Decision Tree Model and Cluster Sampling Technique.

-(The accuracy might vary for different rows pciked in the sample when a sample is generated.)
+(The accuracy might vary for different rows picked in the sample when a sample is generated.)